sf-wdi-41-homework/project-3-xuejuhui/README.md

 ### What does it do?

-R-eat is an app that helps people gnerate few recipes or restaurants randomly, as well as track their history of eating habit.
+R-eat is an app that helps people gnerate recipes or restaurants randomly, as well as track their history of eating habit.

 ### MVP features
 - a search feature that search yelp and other sources for data